zammad/zammad-org/src/en/get-started/installation/package.md

 called “session connection pooling”.
 Transaction-based connection pooling is not supported and may lead to errors during database migrations.
 :::

-If you are still using MySQL/MariaDB, you should migrate to PostgreSQL.
-MySQL/MariaDB are **no longer** supported starting with Zammad 7.

 ### Reverse Proxy